 Where ‘C’ is the velocity of the electromagnetic wave

-Formula for electrical length of antenna
+The formula for the electrical length of an antenna

 ϱ = 150 / f